Manta

 - Military

-- Military evacuations can take days, with no device tracking the forces patients experience en route.
+- Military evacuations can take days, with no device tracking the forces patients experience en route

 - TBI patients subject to movement during transport, especially in military patient evacuation